Lynn J. Rothschild: Early life and education

 Lynn Rothschild was born on May 11, 1957, in New York City.
 She lived in Riverdale until the age of eight, after which her family moved to Greenwich, Connecticut.
 Rothschild attributes her initial interest in science to an experience in the third grade when she first looked through a microscope.
 Recalling this moment in an interview, she stated, "The third day I saw an amoeba, and that was it–I was hooked!
 So I’ve wanted to be a protozoologist literally since I was eight years old."

 Rothschild was an undergraduate student at Yale University in New Haven, Connecticut, where she studied biology.
 During her time at Yale, she was mentored by prominent figures in the fields of phylogeny and organismal biology, including G. Evelyn Hutchinson, John Ostrom, and Willard Harman.
 In her junior year, she met John Preer Jr., a ciliate geneticist from Indiana University who was on sabbatical at Yale.
-This encounter led Rothschild to pursue a Master's degree in Zoology at Indiana University, which she completed in 1981 under to supervision of Tracy Sonneborn, a renowned protozoan geneticist.
-Following Sonneborn's passing, Rothschild transferred to Brown University to continue her graduate studies.
+This encounter led Rothschild to pursue a Master's degree in Zoology at Indiana University, which she completed in 1981 under the supervision of Tracy Sonneborn, a renowned protozoan geneticist.
+Following Sonneborn's death, Rothschild transferred to Brown University to continue her graduate studies.

 At Brown, Rothschild joined the algal research lab of Annette W. Coleman, where she focused on chloroplast evolution and the isolation of RuBisCO.
 She earned her Ph.D. in 1985 with a dissertation titled "Assessment of evolutionary relationships among protistan phyla and a blue-green prokaryote by comparison of the enzyme ribulose-1,5-bisphosphate carboxylase."
 Rothschild then completed a postdoctoral fellowship at Brown in the laboratory of Susan Gerbi, where she conducted research on yeast and the evolution of ribosomal DNA.